Ryhhill1998/spotify-themes-analyser/README.md

-# spotify-themes-analyser-backend
+# spotify-themes-analyser
-The backend repo for my Spotify Themes Analyser web app - holds all code and infrastructure.
+The repo for my Spotify Themes Analyser web app - holds all frontend, backend and infrastructure as well as CI/CD workflows.